fdd4s/wifi-analytics/README.md

 - indoor position tracking: Running wmon over enough capture devices you can track RSSI of a MAC address in every position and know how it's moving.
 - time control of employees: Control when a MAC enters and exit in the coverage range.
-- customers counting in retail and marketing campaigns: Know how many people (different MAC addresses) enter in the coverage range every moment.
+- people counting in retail and marketing campaigns: Know how many people (different MAC addresses) enter in the coverage range every moment.

 ## Recommended hardware